yat-labs/yat-docs/yat-docs/docs/partner-guides/1_crypto_wallets.md

 * URL path component for the partner (e.g. /coolwalletapp)
 * Partner’s return URL that the Yat web app redirects to once a user completes the integration steps in our web app (Flow [1](#1-allow-my-users-to-get-a-yat) & [2](#2-connect-existing-yats))

-Once the partner path component, the QR code deep link scheme and the redirection URL have been assigned, they can carry out the rest of the steps below.
+Once the partner path component and the redirection URL have been assigned, they can carry out the rest of the steps below.

 ## 1. Allow my users to get a Yat